decretist/Dissertation/Chapter2/chapter2o.markdown

 [4] Somerville and Brasington, *Prefaces to Canon Law Books in Latin Christianity*, 193.

-[5] C.1 q.1 d.p.c.96 (Friedberg 1.392) refers to D.19 c.9 under the
+[5] C.1 q.1 d.p.c.96 "Unde etiam ab ecclesia Romana repudiatur, et a Deo
+fuisse percussus legitur in gestis Romanorum Pontificum hoc modo:
-title *tractatus decretalium epistolarum* in a context that strongly suggests that the treatise referred to is to be understood as corresponding to distinctions 19-20.
-Use of the title "treatise of decretal letters" strongly suggests that this is to be read as a specific reference to distinctions 19-20, understood as a self-contained text independent from the rest of the treatise on laws.
+'Anastasius secundus natione Romanus, etc.' Require retro in tractatu decretalium epistolarum." (first recension, Friedberg 1.392) refers to D.19 c.9 (first recension, Friedberg 1.63).
+Use of the title "treatise of decretal letters" strongly suggests that this is to be read as a specific reference to a self-contained text corresponding to distinctions 19-20 rather than to the treatise on laws generally.

 [6] Distinctions 1-20 are usually referred to by modern scholars as the treatise on laws (*tractatus de legibus*).
 I cannot find an internal